syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 <tbody>
 <tr>
 <td class="name">Print</td>
-<td class="description">Specifies the Print as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the Print as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">Refresh</td>
-<td class="description">Specifies the Refresh as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the Refresh as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">Zoom</td>
-<td class="description">Specifies the Zoom as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the Zoom as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">FittoPage</td>
-<td class="description">Specifies the FittoPage as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the FittoPage as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">Export</td>
-<td class="description">Specifies the Export as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the Export as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">PageNavigation</td>
-<td class="description">Specifies the PageNavigation as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the PageNavigation as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">Parameters</td>
-<td class="description">Specifies the Parameters as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the Parameters as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">PrintLayout</td>
-<td class="description">Specifies the PrintLayout as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the PrintLayout as value in ToolbarItems to get the specified item.</td>
 </tr>
 <tr>
 <td class="name">PageSetup</td>
-<td class="description">Specifies the PageSetup as value in ToolbarItems to get specified item.</td>
+<td class="description">Specifies the PageSetup as value in ToolbarItems to get the specified item.</td>
 </tr>
 </tbody>
 </table>